 Best for: Overall comfort

-Why it stands out: Memory foam pillow with a flat back panel so you can sit up against a seat without being pushed forward.
-Adjustable toggle clasp, a side pocket for small items, and Velcro straps that loop around the headrest to keep your head upright and reduce neck strain.
-Comes with a sleek travel bag that clips to luggage.
+Why it stands out: This memory-foam pillow is designed with a flattened back so you can sit against a seat without being pushed forward.
+It has an adjustable toggle closure, a small side pocket for essentials, and straps that can secure to the headrest to keep your head aligned.
+It also comes with a compact travel bag that clips to luggage.

 2. Ostrichpillow — Go memory foam travel pillow